Pharmacodynamics

 Overdose

-Symptoms: convulsions, encephalopathy (in case of high doses, especially in patients with renal failure), tremor, neuromuscular excitability.
+Symptoms: convulsions, encephalopathy (in case of large doses, especially in patients with renal failure), tremor, neuromuscular irritability.

 ---|---|